pulponair/docker-lamp/README.md

 2. Boarding to a project
 3. Boarding to a project, with live data and assets
 4. Boarding to that project having the right versions ready.
-5. People r using IDEs like phstorm etc. it has to work right away
+5. People are using IDEs like phstorm etc. it has to work right away
 6. Webdev people usually do not have much of devops knowlegde

 ## ToDo